 Miller’s Restorative Practices history

-4. Continue to provide opportunity for dialogue with students through prevention and intervention methods.
-5. Improve positive outcomes from incidents within the school, leading to fewer detentions, suspensions, and other punitive methods of discipline.
+4. Improve positive outcomes from incidents within the school, leading to fewer detentions, suspensions, and other punitive methods of discipline.

 5. Build sustainable systems for restorative practices throughout Miller Middle school, so that the shift toward a restorative healthy and safe school climate continues long into the future.